ShadowTheHedgehogHacking/2P-ShdTH/README.md

 ## Credits
 * DonutStopGaming for major contributions to chunks and other address discoveries
+* LimblessVector for his work on identifying objects and his initial large memory list
 * Includes `True Black Shadow` by TheHatedGravity
 * Includes `Rouge over YellowAndroidShadow` by Shadowth117
 * SinglePlayer Widescreen Hack by LimblessVector